 A large limnological research pond on campus is available to students involved in research projects.

 The department of biology maintains affiliation with a marine biological field station.
 The "Chincoteague Bay Field Station" of the Marine Science Consortium at Wallops Island, Virginia, offers a variety of summer college courses and is available for use by students doing independent projects.
 The facility is fully equipped with a number of labs, classrooms, research vessels, and equipment for coursework and research in marine and coastal biology.
 Faculty members and students also conduct both terrestrial and aquatic field research at a number of other local and regional sites.

 This facility is fully equipped for histochemical and paraffin microtechniques.
 Several rotary microtomes can be used for making frozen sections.
 Our equipment includes fluorescent microscopes and a scanning electron microscope.

 Botanical Glasshouse Facilities

-Three separate greenhouses covering a total of 1200 square feet afford growing plants under different environmental conditions.
+Two separate greenhouses covering a total of 1200 square feet afford growing plants under different environmental conditions.
 Plants grown in these houses are used in research, the classroom, independent study, and for horticultural purposes.
-A modern potting room with a soil sterilizer and a temperature controlled propagating bench with automatic watering and lighting are a few of the features used often.
+A potting room with a soil sterilizer and a temperature controlled propagating bench with automatic watering and lighting are a few of the features used often.
 Besides the greenhouses, there is a large plant growth chamber where environmental conditions of light, temperature, and moisture can be controlled and monitored for experimental studies.